 I Was There

 I think attendance is imperative to claiming that a specific sporting event is your favorite of all time.
 In this case, the ’99 Major League Baseball All-Star Game is the only MLB All-Star Game that I’ve been to… But so what?
-I am confident that if I went to every single All-Star Game for the last twenty-five years the ’99 game couldn’t be topped.
+I am confident that if I went to every single All-Star Game for the last thirty years the ’99 game couldn’t be topped.
 Ever.
 Here are my reasons why:

 It Was at Fenway